YuhwaUniverse/Portfolio/README.md

  #### 1) This report has been designed with the sole purpose of demonstrating my Postman API testing skills and is added to my GitHub Portfolio.
  #### 2) The main objective of this testing exercise is to validate the functionality of an API endpoint based on predefined user story requirements.
- #### 3) The test cases have been meticulously designed to cover different scenarios and acceptance criteria, aiming to ensure a seamless increase in play count for registered users.
+ #### 3) The test cases have been meticulously designed to cover different scenarios and acceptance criteria, aiming to ensure a seamless increase in play count for registered users.<br><br>

 ## 6. Test Plan for Nespresso Coffee Machine